plopcas/retrolog/content/posts/deploying-a-static-website-with-s3-route-53-and-cloudfront.md

 ![image](/images/deploying-a-static-website-with-s3-route-53-and-cloudfront-16.jpg)

 - Skip the next steps until you get to "Review" and click "Confirm and request"
-- In the "Validation" step, click on the arrow next to your domain name to explan, and click on "Create record on Route 53".
+- In the "Validation" step, click on the arrow next to your domain name to expand, and click on "Create record on Route 53".

 ![image](/images/deploying-a-static-website-with-s3-route-53-and-cloudfront-17.jpg)

-- In the pop-up window click "Create".
-You'll see a warning message that saying that it may take up to 30 minutes for the changes to propagate, and for AWS to validate the domain.
+- In the pop-up window click on "Create".
+You'll see a warning message saying it may take up to 30 minutes for the changes to propagate, and for AWS to validate the domain.
 If we go back to our Hosted Zone in Route 53 we'll see that a new CNAME entry has been created.
 - Grab a cup of your favourite beverage and wait ☕️

 Once the certificate is ready, we can go back to where we left in CloudFront.
 It should now be possible to choose a "Custom SSL Certificate".
 Refresh the page if it's not the case, you might need to re-enter the information in the form.